-REST streaming is the preferred method for single clients connecting directly to the Nest service.
+REST streaming is the preferred method for connecting directly to the Nest service.
 It provides real-time updates on device and structure state changes compared to REST, where the state must be explicitly polled for.

 For Cloud-to-Cloud integrations with more than 50 users, we recommend using Multiplex.

 Permissions and authorization